 NOT EVEN WHEN IT’S LARGE ENOUGH TO BE VERY TEMPTING!

-The key is to make that passive income as excessive as possible so that you can really enjoy spending it (or doing good with it) and then do the same thing the next month, and the next, and then next, and the next… and so on and so forth.
+The key is to make that passive income as excessive as possible so you can really enjoy spending it (or doing good with it) and then do the same thing the next month, and the next, and then next, and the next… and so on.

 I think it was Jim Rohn who suggested making it a goal to get to the point where you are only living on 10% of your income and giving the rest away (or reinvesting it) because you really don’t need it.

-If you find this is difficult for you, please refer back to Rule #2.
-What would your life look like if you got to that point?
+If you find this is difficult for you, please refer back to Rule #2: Don’t cheat yourself.

 I once got an unexpected check (scholarship) in college and had a close friend of mine tell me “when it comes to money, you’re the freakin’ luckiest person I know”.